List of The Mummy (film series) characters: Beni Gabor

-Beni (Kevin J. O'Connor) was a Hungarian thief who enlisted in the French Foreign Legion and was part of the same unit as Rick O'Connell, which crossed Libya and Egypt to find Hamunaptra.
+Beni (Kevin J. O'Connor) was a thief who enlisted in the French Foreign Legion and was part of the same unit as Rick O'Connell, which crossed Libya and Egypt to find Hamunaptra.
 During an overwhelming attack by an army of Tuareg nomads, he fled into the City and closed the entrance, making him the only one besides Rick to have survived the attack.

 Three years later, he leads a group of American grave robbers to Hamunaptra, also encountering Rick again on his own expedition.
-However, while there he becomes separated from Rick during the panic of the Locust Plague and encounters Imhotep.
-Imhotep nearly kills Beni before learning Beni can communicate in Hebrew, the language of the slaves in ancient Egypt.
+While there he becomes separated from Rick during the panic of the Locust Plague and encounters Imhotep, who nearly kills Beni before he can communicate in Hebrew, the language of the slaves in ancient Egypt.
 Imhotep recruits Beni to act as his henchman with the promise of gold.
 Once Imhotep is fully regenerated and acquires everything he needs, he releases Beni from his service and allows him to take whatever he wishes from the treasure room as payment.
 After Imhotep is sent back to the underworld, Beni accidentally sets off an ancient booby trap, trapping himself in the treasure room where a swarm of flesh-eating scarabs close in to devour him, thus becoming the last member of the American expedition to die.